isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 </p>
 <p></p>
 <p>Electronic documents like bills of lading and certificates of origin expedite
-trade compliance and cross-border cargo shipping arrangemenst.
-Border control of the importing country performs document checks by automation of the digital copy, or scans the embedded QR barcode on printed copy, for instant verification of documents' source and authenticity.</p>
+trade compliance and cross-border cargo shipping arrangements.
+Border controls of the importing country perform document checks by automation of the digital copy, or scanning the embedded QR code on printed copies, for instant verification of documents' source and authenticity.</p>
 <p></p>
-<p>Support trading activities by enabling an endorsement chain, real-time
+<p>By enabling an endorsement chain, the real-time transfer of ownership
-transfer of ownership and title of the Bill of Lading, ensuring traceability and authenticity, thereby reducing the risk of fraud.</p>
+and title of the Bill of Lading, and ensuring traceability and authenticity, the risk of fraud is significantly reduced.</p>
 </li>
 </ol>
 <p>Explore and connect with our community of <a href="/community/trials/" rel="noopener noreferrer nofollow" target="_blank">stakeholders.</a>
 </p>
 <p>For integration of TradeTrust into your existing IT system, use our
 <a href="/developer/technical-guides/" rel="noopener noreferrer nofollow" target="_blank">technical guides</a>.
 Alternatively, outsource or subscribe to the services
-of TradeTrust ready <a href="https://staging-lite.d19rlfkkwl33mg.amplifyapp.com/community/tradetrust-ready-partners/" rel="noopener noreferrer nofollow" target="_blank"><u>partners</u></a>.</p>
+of TradeTrust-ready <a href="https://staging-lite.d19rlfkkwl33mg.amplifyapp.com/community/tradetrust-ready-partners/" rel="noopener noreferrer nofollow" target="_blank"><u>partners</u></a>.</p>
 <p></p>
 <blockquote>
 <p>Try <a href="https://ref.tradetrust.io" rel="noopener noreferrer nofollow" target="_blank">Verify Documents</a>.</p>